hussainashara/Online-Tutor-Finder/README.md

 NodeJS : https://nodejs.org/en/download/ \
 For simplicity also install MongoDB Compass.

-2)Download all the dependencies/Packages present in Package.json file by using command \
+2)Download all the dependencies/Packages present in Package.json file by using command:\
  $ npm install

-3)Open windows command prompt and start the mongodb server by using command: 	\
+3)Open windows command prompt and start the mongodb server by using command:\
  $ mongod

 4)In Files App.js and admin.router.js add your Mail Id and Password where mentioned.